 Most of the time, the swabs will come back clear which means no indication of lead paint.

-Just remember to test each area at least twice to ensure full coverage.
+Just remember to test each area of your house for the lead at least twice to ensure full coverage.

-What to Do if the Test is Positive?
+What to Do if the Test for Lead is Positive?

-They offer specific steps to follow to have the lead paint removed from your home.
+They offer specific sanding and paint removal steps to follow to have the lead paint removed from your home.

 - Find a Certified Inspector or Risk Assessor Through the EPA